altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

     }
 }
 `
-~Martha locked eyes, past the outstretched claw.~
+~Martha locked eyes, past the outstretched claw.
-`
+She looked into the things's eyes, she saw pools of hollow nothing~ `
 ~Martha~.disintegrate();
 `
 ~The creature was gone, not exploded like she expected...
 Just gone...~
-*In front of her, however, the oak tree behind the creature began to dissolve into a cloud of expanding dust* ~She had missed.
+*In front of her, however, the oak tree beyond began to dissolve into a cloud of expanding dust* ~She had missed.
 It had been faster.~
-*Martha looked down at her stomach*
+*^Martha looked down at her stomach*
 ~A pressure had formed at her back, her side felt cold.
-A large chunk was missing, torn from her from a swipe too fast for her to perceive~ 'M::Oh, fuck.'
+^A large chunk was missing, torn from her from a swipe too fast for her to perceive~ 'M::Oh, fuck.'
-~Her shield was ripped open, it was supposed to be impermeable.
-A blue force field around her side was missing, and she could see more than she wanted to.
+~The blue force field around her side was missing, and she could see more than she wanted to.
 She wanted to throw up, and briefly considered doing so, to satiate her nausea~ 'M::Healing 123.'
-~Her shield remained unrepaired, but her side was now intact, the pain a ghost.
+~Her shield remained unrepaired, but her side was now intact, the pain now a ghost.
 She tried to banish the nausea, and succeeded~
 *Martha switched memories*
 ~She saw herself in the car with her mother, frozen in some argument.